uchagani/junit-playwright/README.md

 # junit-playwright

-`junit-playwright` allows you to run your JUnit 5 Playwright tests in parallel easily.
+`junit-playwright` allows you to run your JUnit 5 Playwright tests in parallel easily.  `junit-playwright` provides isolated environments for each test and exposes Playwright-related objects as test parameters for you to use in your tests.

 ## Installation